- How many people are on each program?

 - Females: What if I might get my period while backpacking?

-- I’ve never been backpacking, built a home, been rock climbing, been whitewater rafting, been camping…etc…before.
+- I’ve never been backpacking, been rock climbing, been whitewater rafting, been camping…etc…before.
 Is that a problem?

 - Is there anything I should do to prepare for the program?